 Testing & Diagnosis in Women

-Currently, there are no guidelines for celiac disease testing in patients with infertility, despite evidence that this autoimmune disease exists in 4% to 8% of women with unexplained infertility.
+Evidence has shown that this autoimmune disease exists in 4% to 8% of women with unexplained infertility.
 If you have struggled with fertility difficulties, ask your doctor to be tested for celiac disease.

 It is well-known that it is best to catch celiac disease as early as possible since the diagnosis and treatment can significantly improve a person’s overall well-being.